Thanksgiving Dog Safety Tips & Reminders

 Reminder #5 – Don’t Skip the Walk

 If your dog does not miss its regular walks, grooming and personal attention, it will be most likely remain calmer and more content throughout the feast/day.
-For ideal health, best behavior and minimizing distress, your dog should enjoy exercise as usual on Thanksgiving.
+For ideal health, best behaviour and minimizing distress, your dog should enjoy exercise as usual on Thanksgiving.

 In conclusion, these 5 easy reminders will help make your Thanksgiving holiday a little safer for your dog, and perhaps even give you better peace of mind.
 Of course next year, you could always bring your dog to Jet Pet Resort for a luxury stay.
 There are none of the deadly temptations around, lots of fun activities, so many new friends, and our guests will be enjoying their own Thanksgiving celebration with the staff this year!
 Have a great Thanksgiving holiday and we hope to see you soon.